Is Malaysia a net exporter or importer of oil?

 So what does it mean for you and me?

 That said, there’s still much to be happy about.
 Generally, we can expect inflation to slow down or even pause entirely for a while.
-But unless we enter into something as major as a recession, we should not see prices coming down except for select goods like petrol and airfares.
+But unless we enter into something as major as a recession, we should not see prices coming down except for selected goods like petrol and airfares.

+If you've read all the way to this point, CONGRATULATIONS!
+Go forth and impress your friends with your newfound knowledge.
 But don’t just let your quest for knowledge stop here.
 Read on to learn about what caused the current drop in oil prices in the first place.